DIY Elf on the Shelf

 Dressing your elf is really simple.
 Using long rectangular pieces of red felt, glue it to the leg.
 I chose to have my seam run down the back of the leg.
 Once it’s in place simply wrap the felt around and glue down the other end.
 I found that making my piece a little wide was best, because then I could trim if needed, but be sure to have enough material as these doll forms aren’t perfectly uniform.

-After the Legs were covered, I set of to do the arms.
-Elfie has white hands, so I put a tube of white up near his hands in the same fashion that I did the legs, but I filled the end with glue and pressed it shut as it dried (be careful! the glue is HOT).
-Once it was cool enough (not totally dry) I cut the hand shape and pressed the ends shut fully.
+After the legs were covered, I moved on to the arms.
+Elfie has white hands, so I put a tube of white up near his hands (for gloves) in the same fashion that I did the legs, but I filled the end with glue and pressed it shut as it dried (be careful! the glue is HOT).
+Once the glue was cool enough (not totally dry) I cut the hand shape and pressed the ends shut fully.
 Once both hands were done I covered the arms with red felt, just as I did the legs.
 The body was the same idea except I used two rectangular pieces, glued the back on and then the front to wrap around his sides to hide the seams.
 Easy peasy!

 Next up was his hair.
 This part I didn’t photograph because it really just requires a bit of playing with adult playdoh.
-You can shape the Sculpty however you like, when you’re done pop it (the clay ONLY, not the head) into the oven for about 15-30 minutes at abour 275 degrees (read the instruction on your package).
+You can shape the Block of Sculpey Clay however you like, when you’re done pop it (the clay ONLY, not the head) into the oven for about 15-30 minutes at about 275°F (read the instruction on your package).
 Allow it to cool and then glue it to your elf’s head.

 Once the hair is on you can add his hat!
-Cut out a simple 1/4 circle in red and a long rectangle in white.
-Glue your 1/4 circle into a cone shape and glue to your elf’s head.
+Cut out a simple 1/3 circle in red and a long rectangle in white.
+Glue your 1/3 circle into a cone shape and glue to your elf’s head.
 I found that my elf needed some stuffing for his head to be more… well head shaped, so I used some cotton balls to fill in the gaps.
-Add your white strip and then you can whatever neck decoration you like.
+Add your white strip and then you can add whatever neck decoration you like.

-All in all I think that Elfie turned out pretty great, now I need to get started on his partner in crime!
+All in all I think that our Elfie turned out pretty great!